Mr-Perfectuz/ProjectPro/README.md

 Koraen Dictionary app
 ===================================

-This app displays lists of vocabulary words for the user to learn the Koran language.
+This app displays lists of activities to count tasbeh.

 Pre-requisites